alinesayef/Voting-app/README.md

 # UNIVOTE voting app

 This voting app was part of a university project.
 The app accepts a 12 digit voterID and generates a SHA256 hash.
-This is compared with the hash value entered in the database.
+This is compared with the hash value in the database.
 If the hash values match, a list of candidates is displayed to the user.